Moss Island: Rock climbing

-Moss island is frequently referred to as an outdoor gym.
-With a huge range of very easy to very hard climbs, and a very short approach Moss Island is a convenient place to climb.
-From the base it's no more than a 5 minute walk to set up an anchor.
-The cliffs are clean and have great protection with over 100 established routes ranging from 5.1-5.13.
+Moss Island is frequently referred to as an outdoor gym.
+With a huge range of very easy to very hard climbs, and a very short approach, Moss Island is a convenient place to climb.
+From the base, it's no more than a 5 minute walk to set up an anchor.
+The cliffs are clean and offer protection, with over 100 established routes ranging from 5.1 to 5.13.
 Many more popular routes are bolted for top rope.
 Goat Crack (5.2), a 45 ft slab, is a classic Little Falls route where many trad climbers do their first leads.
-The island has had several famous climbers climb here including Lynn Hill.
+The island has had several famous climbers climb here, including Lynn Hill.
 Across from the island is an unmaintained cliff with a visible crossing crack Crucifix (5.8).
-Further down stream a former cement factory has the dihedrals, a 0.25 mile 100 ft face.
+Further downstream, a former cement factory has the dihedrals, a 0.25 mile 100 ft face.
 This cliff is privately owned and not open to the public.